carpentries/lesson-example/_episodes_rmd/data/ReadMe.md

-Data that is needed to generate the episode files goes here.
+Data that is needed to generate the episode files is placed into this directory.